openshift-labs/learn-katacoda/middleware/serverless/05-knative-client.md

 Now invoking service will return the response from revision `greeter-6m45j`.

-# Knative Route Commands
+# Serverless Route Commands
-The kn revision commands are used to interact with route(s) of Knative service.
+The kn revision commands are used to interact with route(s) of Serverless service.

 ## List Routes
 `kn route list`{{execute}}